 Readme file.
 In Linux, this command can work very well, but in Mac OS X, failed.
 This is the first time that I realized case-sensitive is so important.
-Except for this situation, I believe it is very dangerous if keep confusing the case.
+Except for this situation, I believe it is hazardous when keep confusing the case.

 Different operating systems (OS) have different case-sensitive level, that is why the same command upon can work well on Linux but fail on Mac OS X.